 Diversify Your team

-As a business, employing learning Disabilities and additional needs could be one of the most rewarding and valuable decisions you can make as an employer.
+As a business, employing people with learning disabilities and/or additional needs could be one of the most rewarding and valuable decisions you can make as an employer.

 Traditional job interviewing strategies can be anything but inclusive.
 That can mean lost hiring opportunities for many young people with disabilities who want to work (either currently working or looking for work) and employers eager to tap into this vastly overlooked talent pool.